Why Your Managers Are Failing Gen Z

 Manager Ignorance is Creating Conflict

-Without sufficient familiarity around cognitive differences, managers often default to harmful stereotypes that damage team performance and create legal exposure.
+Without familiarity around cognitive differences, managers often default to harmful stereotypes that damage team performance and create legal exposure.

 How This Is Hurting Businesses Right Now